 Security and Privacy

 TunnelBear has a dedicated Help page that consists of articles on Status Updates, Getting Started, Accounts & Payments, Browser Extension Help, Windows App Help, Mac OS X App Help, iOS App Help, and Android App Help.
-These articles are easily navigable thanks to the page’s search button.
-This saves users from having to read through dozens of articles to find the information they’re after.
+These articles are easy to find thanks to the page’s search button.
+This saves users from having to read through dozens of articles to find the information they need.

-If you cannot find the answer you want on the TunnelBear help page, you can contact the company directly.
+If you can’t find the answer you require on the TunnelBear help page, you can contact the company directly.
 Unfortunately, the only way to do so is via an online contact form.
-I was disappointed by such limited support options.
-I hope that in the future TunnelBear considers adding live chat, email, or even a phone number.
+It would be nice if TunnelBear considers adding live chat in the future.

 To test out the TunnelBear customer support, I sent them a question regarding encryption via the online contact form.
 A message informed me that I would receive a response within 24 hours.

 This turned out to be true – I did receive the response within a day.
 The reply had all the details I required and was friendly and helpful.
 Great service all round.

 Signing up to TunnelBear VPN is incredibly straightforward.
 For the free version, all that is needed is an email address and password, and the site automatically redirects you to its downloads page.
 Here you can choose from the different platforms and get the VPN software.
 Obviously, subscribers to paid plans will also need to pay via credit card or bitcoin (PayPal not supported).